Distinguished Awards

 Written responses (300 words max) to the following questions:

-• Describe why the Nominee deserves to be recognized as the SACNAS Distinguished Scientist.
-Consider highlighting the Nominee’s national reputation in STEM.
-You may reference publications, grants, and other awards secured by the Nominee.
+1. Describe why the Nominee deserves to be recognized for this award.
+Consider highlighting the Nominee’s national reputation and overall accomplishments in STEM through research and/or community service.
+You may reference publications and other awards secured by the Nominee.

-• Describe the Nominee’s research and their notable contributions to STEM.
-You may reference research publications and articles featuring the Nominee’s research, and/or securing large competitive grants.
+2. Describe the Nominee’s research and their notable contributions to STEM.
+You may reference research, publications, articles, presentations, awards, grants or other STEM-related projects led by the Nominee.

-• Describe how the Nominee has successfully engaged with students and/or professionals from backgrounds underrepresented in STEM.
+3. Describe how the Nominee has successfully engaged with STEM students and/or professionals, including but not limited to those from underrepresented backgrounds.
 You may reference students and/or STEM professionals that have been trained by the Nominee, collaborated with the Nominee, or have been listed as co-authors in publications by the Nominee.

 Supporting documents

-• At least one letter from a professional colleague or supervisor of the Nominee.
+2. Letter of Recommendation #1 - Must be from a professional colleague or supervisor of the Nominee.
+(Required)

-• Supporting materials related to the Nominee’s research.
+4. (Optional) Supporting material related to nominee’s research (eg awards, accolades, articles, papers).
 Supplemental materials are not required but will be given weight in deliberations.
+[5 pages max.]

 Frequently Asked Questions